Netacea/akamai-edgeworker-template-typescript/README.md

 - TODO: Create a bundle.json in a nice way
 - Run `akamai sandbox update-edgeworker $EDGEWORKER_ID ./bundle/edgeworker.tgz` to update the bundle on the edgeworker
 - Run `akamai sandbox start`

+## Developer note

+Sometimes, the sandbox doesn't immediately pickup the configuration from the remote - if you find your edgeworker is being ignored in the sandbox, try restarting your sandbox a few times.